sudipmandal/docker-containers-backup/README.md

     docker-containers-backup:v1.0
    ```
 4. **View the Output**
-   The generated commands will be saved in the /path/to/backup/folder/on/host/docker_commands.sh file.
+   The generated commands will be saved in the path specified in the above command to a file named docker_commands.sh.
 You can inspect the file:
    ```bash
    cat /path/to/backup/folder/on/host/docker_commands.sh
    ```
+   Ensure to give execute permission to the above file before running it.

 ## Notes